https://www.gosh.nhs.uk/conditions-and-treatments/conditions-we-treat/multiple-sclerosis/multiple-sclerosis-and-vitamin-d/

 GOSH advice on vitamin D supplementation

-As current research would suggest that there is a role for vitamin D in MS, the MS team at GOSH will check your child’s vitamin D level on diagnosis.
+As current research would suggest that there is a role for vitamin D in MS, the MS team at GOSH will check your child’s vitamin D level on diagnosis and then monitor them during the year alongside their medication monitoring bloods.
 We have also taken the decision until the evidence is clear, to advise all of our patients to take 1000 International Units daily.

 The side effects of vitamin D at this level are thought to be very low.
 However taking too much vitamin D can cause a build-up of high levels of calcium in the blood (hypercalcemia).
 This can cause nausea, vomiting, abnormal heart rhythm and kidney stones.
 This is extremely rare.

-If your child’s vitamin D level is low, we will ask your family doctor (GP) to prescribe vitamin D, first at a dose to bring it to the recommended level and then to take regularly.
-If there are no signs of deficiency, we would still recommend taking vitamin D. If however your GP does not prescribe, you will be able to buy vitamin D supplements from most high street health shops or pharmacies.
+If your child’s vitamin D level is very low, they may need a prescribed vitamin D to start with to bring it to the recommended level.
+If there are no signs of deficiency or it is not very low we will make recommendations for vitamin D supplements that can be bought over the counter from most high street health shops or pharmacies.
 Over the counter vitamin D supplements come in many different formulations – ask for advice about what would suit your child.